denis-ilchishin/neemata-starter/README.md

 Now you have access to global object `neemata`, and you should be able to run `await neemata.api.testPublic()` which will run `application/api/testPublic.js` api endpoint.

+Run `neemata.setAuth('some token')` to authenticate and `neemata.reconnect()` to reestablish connection with new auth credentials.
+After `await neemata.api.test()` to access private endpoints

-Also, all changed/added/deleted API endpoints will be instantly reloaded, and you will see changes in `neemata.api.*` properties.
+Also, all changed/added/deleted API endpoints will be instantly reloaded, and you will see changes in `neemata.api` object.